Could alien life exist in parallel universes?

 In other words, we and all our biological brethren live in a cosmos that won the lottery.
 You, me, and all the other flora and fauna of the universe should be grateful.

-Dr. Seth Shostak is the senior astronomer at the SETI Institute in Mountain View, California and a noted expert on the search for extraterrestrial intelligence.
+Dr. Seth Shostak is senior astronomer at the SETI Institute in Mountain View, California and the host of the “Big Picture Science” podcast.